crewAIInc/crewAI/docs/core-concepts/Memory.md

 ## Introduction to Memory Systems in crewAI
 !!! note "Enhancing Agent Intelligence"
     The crewAI framework introduces a sophisticated memory system designed to significantly enhance the capabilities of AI agents.
-This system comprises short-term memory, long-term memory, and entity memory, each serving a unique purpose in aiding agents to remember, reason, and learn from past interactions.
+This system comprises short-term memory, long-term memory, entity memory, and newly identified contextual memory, each serving a unique purpose in aiding agents to remember, reason, and learn from past interactions.

 ## Memory System Components